 League City is another great place to raise a family.
-Teh population is 94,976.
-The one downside is that there is a lack of diversity with a white populatioFirsn of 81% and a little higher percentage of the population is married with 47% having children.
+The population is 94,976.
+The one downside is that there is a lack of diversity with a primarily white population of 81% and a little higher percentage of the population is married with 47% having children.
 The livability score is rated high because of low crime rates, good weather, and excellent employment opportunities.
 There are ample amenities with multiple venues for shopping, dining, entertainment, and recreation.
-The schools have a near-perfect rating adn the ousing is ranked as being affordable.
-You’ll also find coffee shops, libraries, and parks for your enjoyment.
+The schools have a near-perfect rating and the housing is ranked as being affordable.
+You'll also find coffee shops, libraries, and parks for your enjoyment.

 3. Allen, Texas